DanielMYT/osinstallgui/FAQ.md

 Note that there may also be other RAID or RST-related options in the BIOS.
 If changing the SATA mode alone doesn't fix it, then ensure those other options are also turned off.

-### Windows Bitlocker drive encryption
-Modern versions of Windows have **Bitlocker** (or a similar disk encryption system) enabled by default.
-In some cases, this can cause your internal drive to fail to be detected.
-Since Bitlocker drive encryption is a security measure, especially on portable devices like laptops which may be stolen, you may not want to disable it.
-If this is the case, we recommend instead installing on a different internal disk if you have one, or a portable SSD/HDD if you don't.

-Note that on the Home edition of Windows, Bitlocker may instead be named **Windows Device Encryption** or something similar, and accessible from normal Windows settings instead of control panel.

-Once Bitlocker is disabled, your disk should now show up.

 ## What is LUKS encryption and do I need it?
 LUKS encryption is a method of encrypting the root filesystem of your new OS